ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/1937-11-11-ithaca-journal.md

 ---
-citation: "Nov 11, 1937, The Ithaca Journal via newspapers.com."
+citation: "11 Nov 1937, The Ithaca Journal (Ithaca, NY), p2, newspapers.com"
 ---
 **IN TRIBUTE TO EMILY MILLS**